Cervelas de Lyon

 Cervelas de Lyon is a sausage that is among the specialties of Lyonnaise cuisine.

 The sausage contains finely minced pork and either truffles or pistachios.
-Sold uncooked, the sausage has to boiled before it is eaten.
+Sold uncooked, the sausage has to be boiled before it is eaten.

 Summary

-There are many varieties of Lyon sausages that have come of age with recipes handed down by the ancestors of the pork butchers from the city of Gauls.
-Among these, some are dry ones too, small and large, called the Rosette or Jesus.
+There are many varieties of Lyon sausages that have come of age with recipes handed down by the ancestors of the pork butchers from the city of the Gauls.
+Among these, some are dry, both small and large, called the rosette or Jésus.

-The indigenous sausages from Lyon are, however, made to be cooked.
-One of the sausages, the Cervelas, are produced short and broad with prime pork stuffing with either pistachios or truffles.
-It derived its name from brains, since it was initially made from pork brains.
-On the other hand, the Sabodet, with its coarser texture, comes from Isère and is made from pork head, rind, and meat.
+The local sausages of Lyon are, however, made to be cooked.
+One of the sausages, the cervelas, is produced short and fat with prime pork stuffing with either pistachios or truffles.
+It derives its name from brains, since it was initially made from pork brains.
+On the other hand, the sabodet, with its coarser texture, comes from Isère and is made from pork head, rind, and meat.